IvTrendafilov/Old-Game-Console-Raspberry-Pi/docs/Sprint Retrospective Report 1.md

 ## *Q3:* What did you learn during the last sprint on aâ€¦.

 ### *a)* Domain specific level?
+For now the most important part is that we managed to get to grips with the Raspberry Pi on a beginner level.
+All of us managed to set it up and run a few commands, connect a couple of sensors, LEDs to see how they perform.
+Furthermore, we were able to fastly start working with Linux shell and commands, helping us in the process of understanding how the Pi functions.

 ### *b)* intra-personal level?